 A. Different locations can handle different size teams.
-So the project will vary on how many can go to server.
-Normally all projects are open to groups between 8-14 people.
-If you have a larger group we will work to provide you with a work project for a team of 10, 20, 30, or 40 people
+So the project will vary on how many can go to serve.
+Normally groups are between 8-14 people.
+If you have a larger group we will work to provide you with a work project for a team of 10, 20, 30, or 40 people.

 Q. Who makes travel & airline reservations?

 A. Worldwide Hands provides transportation in the destination country.

 We also gladly make both group and individual travel arrangements for each team.
 Normally it works better if Worldwide HANDS staff handles this for your group as it needs to coordinate with the in-country transportation and lodging as well.
 (For example: in Guatemala all teams must arrive by 2 PM or there will be a mandatory night in a hotel in Guatemala City).